-V.2.5.4 WPA/WPA2/WPA3 encryption
+V.2.4.3 WPA/WPA2 encryption

-WPA/WPA2/WPA3 greatly increases the level of over-the-air data protection and access control on existing and future Wi-Fi networks.
+WPA greatly increases the level of over-the-air data protection and access control on existing and future Wi-Fi networks.
 It addresses all known weaknesses of Wired Equivalent Privacy (WEP), the original native security mechanism in the 802.11 standard.

-WPA/WPA2/WP3 not only provides strong data encryption to correct the weaknesses of WEP, it adds user authentication that was largely missing in WEP.
-WPA2 is designed to secure all versions of 802.11 devices, including 802.11b, 802.11a, and 802.11g, multi-band and multi-mode.
+WPA not only provides strong data encryption to correct the weaknesses of WEP, it adds user authentication that was largely missing in WEP.
+WPA is designed to secure all versions of 802.11 devices, including 802.11b, 802.11a, and 802.11g, multi-band and multi-mode.

-WPA is the older standard which, due to progress in crypto science, is not considered secure anymore.

-WPA2 is a more recent and more robust implementation of the stronger IEEE 802.11i security standard.
+WPA is the older standard (which, due to progress in crypto science, is not considered secure anymore); select this option if the Access Point only supports the older standard.
+WPA2 is the newer implementation of the stronger IEEE 802.11i security standard.